NickTomlin/nicktomlin.github.io/_posts/2017-07-12-viml-functions.md

 # Show me your references

-Now that that is sorted, let's explore another way we can use our functions: references.
+Let's explore another way we can use our functions: references.
 Let's take a common example, using [`map`](http://vimdoc.sourceforge.net/htmldoc/eval.html#map()) with a function we've previously defined.
 We can use Vim's `function` keyword to create a funcref (that is a reference to function *wink* *wink*) which allows us to pass it to `map`, `filter`, or another function.

 ```viml
 function Exclaim(idx, name)